artefactual-labs/weblate-migration-scripts/README.md

 The `--no-pull` option can be used to stop the script from prompting to do a git pull.

+The `--no-push` option can be used to stop the script from attempting to commit and push.

 The `--commit-with-message` option can be used to automatically commit any changes (with the commit message specified as a value for the option).